yunkunrao/tendermint.com/content/posts/cases-for-tendermint.md

 One thing that developers will appreciate in Tendermint is how much easier it is to code contract logic natively at the blockchain level, rather than as a contract script on a virtual machine.
 You should use the VM if you need to deploy the contract on a public blockchain such as Ethereum.
 You should use the EVM if you don't have systems programming experience, and you find that writing a solidity contract is easier than writing in Golang, or if your contract-logic is simple enough that you wouldn't mind stepping over bytecode execution to debug your contract.
 But for other applications where the former exceptions don't apply, you probably want to write native code on Tendermint for a variety of reasons -- Golang's language tooling is better so debugging is easier, it's computationally more efficient by far, and it's two less complex layers (one for the bytecode compiled language, and one for the VM itself) for already seasoned developers to have to deal with.

-I'm not knocking on EVM development.
 The Ethereum team did a great job inventing the EVM and developing a lot of theory behind turing-complete smart-contracts.
 It's necessary on a public blockchain like Ethereum.
 So, if you want to port your EVM contract over to Tendermint, that's easy.
 On the other hand, if you want full control over your merkle-ized data structures (e.g. without the 32-by-32-byte restriction of the EVM's patricia trie) then you can write your contract as a native transaction type on Tendermint.

 ## Fin